calliope-project/calliope/docs/custom_math/customise.md

     custom_math: [my_new_math_1.md, my_new_math_2.md]
 ```

-You can also define a mixture of your custom math and the [][in-built-math]:
+You can also define a mixture of your custom math and the [in-built math][in-built-math]:

 ## Writing your own math documentation

-You can write your model's mathematical formulation to view it in a rich-text format (as we do for our [][in-built-math] in this documentation).
+You can write your model's mathematical formulation to view it in a rich-text format (as we do for our [in-built math][in-built-math] in this documentation).
 To write a LaTeX, reStructuredText, or Markdown file that includes only the math valid for your model:

 ```python